blakdayz/swivel/src/swivel/scanners/README.md

 participant BLEScanner
 participant Database

-BLEScanner->>Database: Fetch Seen records with matching GATT signatures seen at multiple places Note over Database: organizes seen records by GATT signature and filters distinct places Database-->>BLEScanner: seen_records grouped by GATT signature
+BLEScanner->>Database: Fetch devices seen in more than one place Database-->>BLEScanner: Return devices with associated places

-for each GATT signature in seen_records do:
+loop for each device in devices
-    BLEScanner->>seen_records[GATT signature]: iterate through records for this GATT signature for each record in seen_records[GATT signature] do:
+    BLEScanner->>device: Iterate through places where the device has been seen loop for each place in places
-        BLEScanner->>device: log information about the device and sighting end end
+        BLEScanner->>place: Log information about the place and device sighting end end
 ```